 Priya Nagpurkar is a research staff member and manager at I.B.M.'s T.J.
 Watson Research Center.
-She currently manages the Cloud DevOps group in the Cloud Platform and Services department.
+She currently manages the Cloud DevOps and Cognitive Platform group in the Cloud Platform, Programming Models and Runtimes department.
 Priya and her group work on enabling easy creation and management of cloud native cognitive services.
 Current areas of work include cloud platform services and tools to enable advanced DevOps for cloud services like canary-, A/B-, and resiliency testing, and deep learning cloud fabric (to make deep learning on the cloud easy and accessible).
 Priya's research interests include program analysis, software testing, debugging, and performance analysis and optimization, especially for distributed systems.

 Her previous work at IBM focused on characterizing and optimizing emerging workloads across different layers of the application and system stack, with an emphasis on language runtimes and processor architecture and design.
 Priya received her Ph.D. in Computer Science from the University of California, Santa Barbara in September 2007

 - 1101 Kitchawan Road

 - Context-Based Analytics - Establishing Explicit Links between Runtime Traces and Source Code.
 Jürgen Cito, Fábio Oliveira, Philipp Leitner, Priya Nagpurkar and Harald Gall.
 International Conference on Software Engineering (ICSE), 2017 (to appear)

 - Opportunities and Challenges in adopting Microservices Architecture for Enterprise Workloads Shriram Rajagopalan, Hani Jamjoom, Tamar Eilam and Priya Nagpurkar Usenix ATC Industry Talks Session, 2016